-46. THE BREAKING OF THE BREAD
+54. THE BREAKING OF THE BREAD

 While the Lamb of God is being recited, the Priest takes up the sacred Host and proceeds to break it.
-This part of the Mass is not surprisingly known as the Breaking of the Bread or the Fractio, its Latin equivalent, a term which in the very early Church referred to the entire Eucharist, as we have already noted.
+Unsurprisingly this part of the Mass is known as the Breaking of the Bread or the Fractio, a term which referred in the very early Church to the entire Eucharist, as we have already noted.
 Though the accounts of the Last Supper state that Jesus broke the bread before he pronounced the words of consecration, tradition has reversed this sequence.